Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Conclusion

 \section{Conclusion}

 In this paper, we toured estimation strategies for CDA, including existing methods and introduced novel estimators that overcome key challenges, and provided diagnostics for their implementation.
 We examined estimators that model either the distribution of $Z$ (the point of intervention) or $N$ (the non-allowable covariates).
-We also introduced estimators that build "bridge" samples to facilitate empirical or indirect modeling of the distributions of $Z$ or $N$.
-For each estimator class, we presented or developed pure weighting (PW), sequential regressions (SE), and multiply robust Weighted SE (WSE) estimators (and non-robust Regress-then-Weight estimators, see the Supplement).
-We showed that these estimators are consistent and that they relate to the influence function of our estimand.
+We also introduced estimators that build `bridge' samples to avoid modeling the distributions of $Z$ or $N$.
+For each estimator class, we presented or developed pure weighting (PW), sequential regression (SR), and multiply robust Weighted SR (SWR) estimators (and non-robust Regress-then-Weight estimators (RW), see the Supplement).
+We showed that these estimators are consistent and that they relate to the influence function of our estimand's identifying formula.
 We also showed that certain estimators, under simplifying circumstances, reduce to causal versions of statistical decomposition estimators that are widely used in the applied research community.